 We and other competitors in the U.S. farm belt share a significant transportation cost advantage when compared to our out-of-region competitors in serving the U.S. farm belt agricultural market.
-In 2014, approximately 49% of the corn planted in the United

-States was grown within an estimated \$45 per UAN ton freight train rate of our nitrogen fertilizer plant.
+In 2014, approximately 49% of the corn planted in the United States was grown within an estimated \$45 per UAN ton freight train rate of our nitrogen fertilizer plant.
 We are therefore able to cost-effectively sell substantially all of our products in the higher margin agricultural market, whereas a significant portion of our competitors' revenues is derived from the lower margin industrial market.
 Our products leave the plant either in railcars for destinations located principally on the Union Pacific Railroad or in trucks for direct shipment to customers.
 We do not currently incur significant intermediate transfer, storage, barge freight or pipeline freight charges; however, we do incur costs to maintain and repair our railcar fleet.
 Selling products to customers within economic rail transportation limits of the nitrogen fertilizer plant and keeping transportation costs low are keys to maintaining profitability.

 The high fixed cost of our direct operating expense structure also directly affects our profitability.
 Our facility's pet coke gasification process results in a significantly higher percentage of fixed costs than a natural gas-based fertilizer plant.
-Major fixed operating expenses include electrical energy, employee labor, maintenance, including contract labor, and outside services.
-We estimate these fixed costs averaged approximately 80% of direct operating expenses over the 24 months ended March 31, 2015.
+Major fixed operating expenses include electrical energy, employee labor, maintenance, including contract labor and outside services.
+We estimate these fixed costs averaged approximately 80% of direct operating expenses over the 24 months ended September 30, 2015.

 Our largest raw material expense used in the production of ammonia is pet coke, which we purchase from CVR Refining and third parties.
-For both the three months ended March 31, 2015 and 2014, we incurred approximately \$3.6 million for the cost of pet coke, which equaled an average cost per ton of \$29.
+For the three months ended September 30, 2015 and 2014, we incurred approximately \$2.1 million and \$3.4 million, respectively, for the cost of pet coke, which equaled an average cost per ton of \$25 and \$29.
+For the nine months ended September 30, 2015 and 2014, we incurred approximately \$8.8 million and \$10.2 million, respectively, for the cost of pet coke, which equaled an average cost per ton of \$26 and \$28.

-Consistent, safe, and reliable operations at our nitrogen fertilizer plant are critical to our financial performance and results of operations.
+Consistent, safe and reliable operations at our nitrogen fertilizer plant are critical to our financial performance and results of operations.
 Unplanned downtime of the plant may result in lost margin opportunity, increased maintenance expense and a temporary increase in working capital investment and related inventory position.
 The financial impact of planned downtime, such as major turnaround maintenance, is mitigated through a diligent planning process that takes into account margin environment, the availability of resources to perform the needed maintenance, feedstock logistics and other factors.
 Historically, the nitrogen fertilizer plant has undergone a full facility turnaround every two to three years.
-Turnarounds are expected to last 14-21 days and we generally anticipate that the costs will range from approximately \$5.0 million to \$6.0 million.
-A less involved facility shutdown was performed during the second quarter of 2014 and included both the installation of a waste heat boiler and the completion of several key tasks in order to upgrade the pressure swing adsorption ("PSA") unit.
-The Partnership is planning to undergo the next full facility turnaround in the third quarter of 2015.
+Turnarounds are expected to last 14-21 days.
+A less involved facility shutdown was performed during the second quarter of 2014 and included both the installation of a waste heat boiler and the completion of several key tasks in order to upgrade the pressure swing adsorption unit.
+The Partnership underwent a full facility turnaround in the third quarter of 2015, at a cost of approximately \$6.6 million and \$7.0 million for the three and nine months ended